Want to check your credit score for free in Canada? There are now multiple ways to achieve that.

-Gone are the days when you needed to pay $20 or more to TransUnion or Equifax to see your credit score.
-Through the resources I have listed below, you not only get your credit score for FREE, but it gets even better: you can have access to quarterly, monthly or even weekly credit score updates, all at no cost!
+Gone are the days when you needed to pay $20 or more to TransUnion or Equifax to view your credit score.
+Using the resources below, you can get access to your credit score for FREE and also get updates on a weekly, monthly, or quarterly basis.

-The companies offering this free service have other services they promote including credit cards, personal loans, etc. However, you are under no obligation to subscribe to any of their other offerings/services.
+Some of the companies offering free credit score access also have other services they promote, including credit cards, personal loans, etc. However, you are under no obligation to subscribe to any of these offerings or services.

 What Is A Credit Score And Why Is It Important?

 A credit score is a three-digit number between 300 and 900 that serves as a snapshot of your creditworthiness, i.e. the level of risk a lender has to assume when they lend you money.

 In general, credit scores may be ranked as follows:

 A very good to excellent credit score means you can qualify for the best rates on loans, mortgages, lines of credit, and other financial products.
 Click here for tips on how to improve your credit score.

 How To Get Your Free Credit Score in Canada

 These three financial technology companies (Borrowell, Mogo, and Credit Karma) will provide your credit score for free: